onetwopunch/forseti-security/_docs/_latest/develop/test/end-to-end-testing/run-test-suite.md

 ```

 - Run `kitchen create --test-base-path="integration_tests/tests"`.
 This is
-similar to terraform init and should be run once in the beginning, and whenever
+similar to `terraform init`, and should be run once in the beginning, and
-there are configuration/provider changes.
+whenever there are configuration/provider changes.

 - Run `kitchen converge --test-base-path="integration_tests/tests"` to setup the
 test environment, deploy Forseti and create the resources in the test